This article has been translated with DeepL.

 Following the two-day Diana International Research Conference (see note here) focusing on research on women’s entrepreneurship, Esbri and Babson College also organized a more practical day – Impact Day.
 The aim of the day was to build bridges within the entrepreneurial ecosystem.

-The day included a panel discussion on the opportunities and obstacles that digitalization brings to women’s entrepreneurship, led by moderator Amanda Elam, research fellow at Babson College.
-Sara Öhrvall, Swedish investor and digitalization expert, talked about how we are entering the second phase of the digital revolution and what is important to consider.
+The day included a panel discussion on the opportunities and barriers that digitalization brings to women’s entrepreneurship, led by moderator Amanda Elam, Research Fellow at Babson College.
+Sara Öhrvall, Swedish investor and digitalization expert, talked about how we are entering the second part of the digital revolution, and what is important to consider then.

 – Companies working on AI development are led by men.
 We need to ask ourselves how women will be part of it.
 AI makes it easier to start and run businesses, but we need to make sure it is done in a democratic way, that power is equally distributed, she said.